Shared Memory

 Shared memory is memory that may be simultaneously accessed by multiple programs with an intent to provide communication among them or avoid redundant copies.
-Shared memory is an efficient means of passing data between programs as shown in figure below.
+Shared memory is an efficient means of passing data between processes as shown in figure below.

 Using shared Library in C